hpi-studyu/studyu.github.io/blog/2023-10-16-studyu-fab-study-antidepressant-discontinuation.md

 For the successful execution of a digital N-of-1 study, supportive and patient-friendly tools are essential.
-Due to the unique nature of N-of-1 trials and their special requirements, the N-of-trial tailored platform **StudyU** served as a particularly helpful instrument during the implementation of the FAB-Study:
+Due to the unique nature of N-of-1 trials and their special requirements, the N-of-trial tailored platform **StudyU** served as a particularly helpful instrument during the implementation of the FAB-Study.

-"The new StudyU platform greatly supported the FAB-Study, by serving as an easy-to-use and cost-effective therapeutic tool for us.
-Working with StudyU proved to be a pleasant experience for both the researchers and our patients.
-We will definitely consider using StudyU for future N-of-1 studies", said study author Amke Müller.

 ## Promising Potential